Primo85/swift-style-guide/README.markdown

 ## Naming

-Use UpperCamelCase for types and protocols
+Use UpperCamelCase for types and protocols.
 ```swift
 protocol SomeProtocol { /* ... */ }